 For customer-centric organizations, customer relationship management (CRM) software is a high-stakes investment.
 They rely on their CRM to store and analyze data and to make the most out of new and longstanding relationships.
-It’s also one of the most widespread business technologies – the global CRM market will reach an estimated $36.4 billion by 2017.
+It’s also one of the most widespread business technologies—the global CRM market will reach an estimated $149.7 billion by 2029.

 One of the most powerful tools in negotiating this business-to-vendor relationship is the CRM contract.
 And yes, believe it or not, it is negotiable.
 This article will provide you with some tips for negotiating a contract you’re happy with by paying attention to five key areas.